Lady Georgiana Curzon: Personal life

 In 1934, she met war-time hero Roger Bushell and they fell in love.
-Curzon's father did not approve and forced her to marry the son of a family friend.
-In November 1935, Georgiana Curzon married Home Ronald Archibald Kidston.
+Curzon's father did not approve and forced her to marry the son of a family friend; they eventually divorced in 1943, during Bushell's captivity.
+Bushell never forgot Curzon and it has been said that he was telling his fellow prisoners that "Georgie" was his true love and that he would one day marry her.
+In November 1935, Georgiana Curzon married Home Kidston.
 Before their divorce in 1943, they had one son: